Tackling Provably Hard Representative Selection via Graph Neural Networks: Related Work

 \section{Related Work}

-The existing works from the literature that are related to our paper can be grouped as follows.
+We group the main existing work from the literature that relates to our paper as follows.
+Further discussion and other categories of related work can be found in Appendix~\ref{sec:extra-related-work}.

-\textbf{Representative selection for feature-based data:} Representative selection and feature selection are two sides of the same coin when it comes to compressing or summarizing datasets.
-Both have been studied extensively via \emph{filter} and \emph{wrapper} methods: evaluation based on final task performance or on some proxy metric of the subset.
-Examples of such metrics use correlation, redundancy, coverage (or more general submodular functions), or distance of selected entities among each other~\cite{LC00, PWTY05, BSA15, BEM18} as well as their mutual information or correlation with the prediction label~\cite{DP03, NSHP07}.
-While these methods tackle diversity of the sample set~\cite{AMT13, IMMM14, AGMZ17, BGMS16}, there has been extensive attention in the past few years on taking fairness constraints into account as well~\cite{KZSW21,RLWS21,LRSW21,SFGJ21,AHMPS21}.
-Beside random sampling, stratified and quota sampling have been other methods to match the population distribution.

-\textbf{Active learning:} In active learning~\cite{settles2009active,cohn1996active} we have an unlabeled set of data points which we can request to label.
+\textbf{Active learning:} In active learning~\citep{settles2009active,cohn1996active} we have an unlabeled set of data points that we can request to label.
 Since labeling is an expensive task, we usually have a limited budget, say, we can label up to $k$ data points, which are then used to predict the labels of all data points.
 The goal is to select the set of data points to label in such a way as to maximize the accuracy of the final model.
-In theory these data points can be chosen one by one: Pick one data point, label it, update the model, and repeat.
-However, in practice, retraining the model is time-consuming, hence the model is retrained occasionally or only once~\cite{hoi2006batch,guo2007discriminative,chakraborty2014adaptive,citovsky2021batch,amin2020understanding}.
-In this context, the RS problem considered here can be seen as one-shot active learning.
-In fact, our hardness result directly applies to active learning as well.

-\textbf{Graph pooling/clustering:} Graph pooling aims to distill the hierarchical nature of (attributed) graphs via iterative coarsening operations.
-Coarsening compresses nodes of the graph into ``super-nodes,'' which are used to aggregate information.
-Coarsening can be done either through link prediction~\cite{ying2018}, node clustering~\cite{ZLLW19, CYYS20,bianchi2020spectral,tsitsulin2020graph}, or edge sparsification~\cite{wang2019,gao2019,lee2019}.
-The RS problem considered here can be seen as a way of pooling information in the graph to the set of selected representatives.
+The data points can be iteratively selected in mini-batches (select a mini-batch, label the data points in the batch, update the model, and repeat), or in one-shot~\citep{hoi2006batch,guo2007discriminative,chakraborty2014adaptive,citovsky2021batch,amin2020understanding}.
+The latter is typically used when model training is time-consuming.
+RS can be used in the context of one-shot active learning, or for selecting the first mini-batch in the context of mini-batch active learning.
+In these contexts, a common approach to active learning is to use unsupervised surrogate functions such as KMediod \citep{schubert2019faster} and MaxCover \citep{hochbaum1998analysis} to select a set of data points that maximally cover the dataset with respect to some objective.
+Moreover, active learning models have been developed for attributed graphs both for mini-batched labeling \citep{cai2017active,gao2018active} and for one-shot \citep{wu2019active,zhang2021grain}.
+We compare against many surrogate functions as well as one-shot graph active learning models in our experiments.